Open and Save in the Blazor Image Editor component

 Prevent default save option and save the image to specific location

-User can make use of the Saving event, which triggers just before the image is downloaded, to override the default save option by setting args.cancel to true.
-Afterward, you can utilize the GetImageDataUrlAsync method to retrieve the current image data and convert it into a format like byte[], blob, or base64 for further processing.
-This gives you greater flexibility in handling the image data.
+The Saving event, which triggers just before the image is downloaded, can be used to override the default save option by setting args.cancel to true.
+Afterward, use the GetImageDataUrlAsync method to retrieve the current image data and convert it into a format like byte[], blob, or base64 for further processing.

 @using Syncfusion.Blazor.ImageEditor